TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 21/Luke 21.29.md

 ---

-And he spake to them a parable: Behold the fig tree, and all the trees:
+He told them a parable.
+"See the fig tree, and all the trees.